-Character optimization is, at its absolute simplest, is the simple act of choosing the better of two or more options when you’re building a character.
+Character optimization is, at its absolute simplest, the act of choosing the better of two or more options when you’re building a character.

 Character optimization is a lot of what I do on this site.
 I enjoy it quite a bit, and I love sharing what I know.
 This page will go into some basic guidance on how to optimize characters, but for specific guidance I encourage you to visit the Character Optimization section of this site.